syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-The following code example is used for positioning the image and content.
+The following code example is used to position images and content.

 {% highlight css %}